minho42/roster-ios-public/README.md

 > Yes.
 > Your information is securely stored in the [Keychain](<https://en.wikipedia.org/wiki/Keychain_(software)>), and is not shared with any other service.
 > There is no intermediary server between this app and HealthRoster.
-> App communicates with HealthRoster like your web browser does.
+> Roster communicates with HealthRoster like your web browser does.

 **Did we get approval from HealthRoster?**